 Some people use different kinds of descaler, which can also damage this coating.

-Gaggia create a descaler which is made specifically for their domestic machines, so It’s worthwhile using this – or at least contact them to ask if the descaler you’re planning on utilizing is compatible, and isn’t going to cause any damage.
+Gaggia creates a descaler which is made specifically for their domestic machines, so it’s worthwhile using this – or at least contact them to ask if the descaler you’re planning on using is compatible, and isn’t going to cause any damage.

 Gaggia Descaler Liquid